cdlewis/cdlewis.github.com/_posts/2015-09-08-finding-subsequences-in-human-dna-with-knuth-morris-pratt.md

 Substring searching has become so ubiquitous in recent years that it's easy to take for granted the beauty and ingenuity of automata-based pattern matching.
 Remarkably, the importance of these algorithms has, if anything, continued to grow.
 Knuth-Morris-Pratt was published in 1974 but [Skiena’s ‘killer applications’ for string processing](http://www.algorithm.cs.sunysb.edu/computationalbiology/pdf/lecture8.pdf) — online search and computational biology — wouldn’t emerge until decades later.

-The key insight of KMP is that backtracking is unnecessary as each character only needs to be examined once.
-This reduces the algorithmic complexity from O(mn) in the naïve case to O(m+n).
-KMP achieves this by asking a slightly easier question: at any given point what is the longest prefix of the pattern that is also a suffix of the input string?
-If we encounter a point at which the prefix length is equal to the pattern length, we can reconstruct the matching substring.
+The key insight behind KMP is that it's never necessary to backtrack when searching the text.
+Examining each character once is enough.
+Consequently the algorithmic complexity is reduced from O(mn) in the naïve case to O(m+n).
+KMP achieves this by re-framing the problem.
+Rather than whether a substring exists, it asks: what currently is the longest prefix of the pattern that is also a suffix of the input string?
+Substrings can then be detected by checking whether the prefix length is equal to the pattern length.

-![dfa representing nucleotide pattern](/assets/images/2015-08-30/DFA.jpg) DFA representing the pattern 'ATGAT'.
+![dfa representing nucleotide pattern](/assets/images/2015-08-30/DFA.jpg) A DFA representing the pattern 'ATGATC'.
 States indicate partial matches so, for example, being in state two indicates that the last two characters were 'AT'.
 {: .caption}

 The longest prefix is tracked in a deterministic finite automaton (DFA), created by pre-processing the pattern.
 Each state represents a particular partial match and the transition arrows indicate effect of new characters on the size of the match.

 ## Creating the DFA

-Most of the code for creating the DFA is pretty straightforward.
+Most of the code for creating the DFA is straightforward.
 The one non-obvious step is calculating mismatch transitions.
 Logically, when a mismatch occurs we want to shift the index one character to the right and start again.
-This would mean resetting the DFA and giving it the string `pattern[1:state]` (since the pattern is matched against itself, it *is* the text).
+This would mean resetting the DFA and giving it the string `pattern[1:state]` (since the pattern is matched against itself in the pre-processing stage, it *is* the text).
 Doing this for each mismatch calculation would be expensive so instead we maintain a variable `x`, which is always the result of running the pattern 'shifted one position over' through the DFA.

 {% highlight python %}
 def create_dfa(pattern, alphabet):